ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 ## Agenda

-I'm name1 and this is name2.
-We've found that feature selection significantly increases the classification accuracy of breast cancer when using an artificial neural network.
+I'm Thony, this is Niklas.
+In this presentation we'll present a method which we've found increases the accuracy when it comes to diagnosing breast cancer.

-In this presentation we'll first tell you why this study was made.
+During the presentation we'll address Why we've conducted the study.

-Then, how we achieved our results, by what methods and proof of thier trustworthiness.
+Then, How we achieved our results, by what methods and proof of thier trustworthiness.

 And last what these results conclude and should be put into context.